butaixianran/Blender-Vmd-Retargeting/README.md

 For now, we only do this for: center and groove bone.

 #### IK and IK Pole Bone
+(From ver1.14.0 IK Pole bone is replaced by rotation limit, so there is no IK issue any more.)

 **IK works fine in most cases.
 But if leg rotates widely, then you need to know following information:**

 CC and Daz model don't have IK by default.
 So this addon creates IK for legs when importing body motion from vmd file.